l0k0ms/workshops/log-workshop-4/steps/log-processing-2.md

 ## Pipeline overview

-If you followed all previous exercise, your pipeline should look like this:
+If you followed all previous exercises, your pipeline should look like this:

 ![pipeline-overview-2](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop-4/images/pipeline-overview-2.png)